dotnet/docs-maui/docs/user-interface/controls/shapes/polygon.md

 ## Create a Polygon

 To draw a polygon, create a <xref:Microsoft.Maui.Controls.Shapes.Polygon> object and set its `Points` property to the vertices of a shape.
 A line is automatically drawn that connects the first and last points.
-To paint the inside of the polygon, set its `Fill` property to a <xref:Microsoft.Maui.Controls.Brush>-derived object.
-To give the polygon an outline, set its `Stroke` property to a <xref:Microsoft.Maui.Controls.Brush>-derived object.
-The `StrokeThickness` property specifies the thickness of the polygon outline.
+To paint the inside of the polygon, set its <xref:Microsoft.Maui.Controls.Shapes.Shape.Fill> property to a <xref:Microsoft.Maui.Controls.Brush>-derived object.
+To give the polygon an outline, set its <xref:Microsoft.Maui.Controls.Shapes.Shape.Stroke> property to a <xref:Microsoft.Maui.Controls.Brush>-derived object.
+The <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeThickness> property specifies the thickness of the polygon outline.
 For more information about <xref:Microsoft.Maui.Controls.Brush> objects, see [Brushes](~/user-interface/brushes/index.md).

 The following XAML example shows how to draw a filled polygon: